MCDReforged/MCDReforged/docs/source/quick_start/introduction.rst

 MCDR has a rich ecosystem of plugins from the community.
 From an in-game calculator, player highlighter, and Twitch chat bot, to a scoreboard manipulator, file manager, and backup system, all of them can be implemented with MCDReforged plugins

-Meanwhile it's hot-reloadable that you don't need to shut down the server to update the plugins
+Meanwhile, the plugin system is hot-reloadable, so you don't need to shut down the server to update the plugins

 Compatibility
 ~~~~~~~~~~~~~

-We supports most popular server softwares (Vanilla, Fabric, Spigot, Paper, etc.)
+We support most popular servers (Vanilla, Fabric, Spigot, Paper, etc.)

 Supports multiple platforms (Windows, Linux, Mac, etc.)